Search for the production of dark matter candidates in association with heavy dimuon resonance using the CMS open data for pp collisions at $\sqrt{s}$ = 8 TeV: Summary

 \section{Summary}

-A study of the production of DM particels (WIMPs), at the CMS experiment has been performed.
+A study of the production of DM particles (WIMPs), at the CMS experiment has been performed.
 The production of DM particles alongside a new heavy gauge boson ($Z^{\prime}$) has been studied based on the Mono-$Z^{\prime}$ model.
-Two scenarios of the model were considered, which are; the dark Higgs scenario and the light vector with effective field theory coupling.
-The study has been done regarding the muonic decay of the $Z^{\prime}$ boson.\\ We used pp collision data at $\sqrt{s}=8~$TeV, recorded by the CMS detector during the LHC run-I, the data samples correspond to an integrated luminosity of 11.6 $fb^{-1}$.
-The SM expected backgrounds, were built using the Monte Carlo samples generated by the CMS collaboration.
-The simulated SM backgrounds were founded in an agreement with the CMS data, within the total uncertainty including the statistical and systematic components.
-No evidence for the existence of WIMPs was found.\\ 95\% CL lower limits were set on some of the model free parameters; for the DH scenario, the ranges between 425 - 500 GeV for the expected median, and between 415 - 500 GeV for the observed data, has been excluded for the production of the Z$^{\prime}$ boson.
-The ranges between 122 - 200 GeV and 108 - 200 GeV are also excluded for the production of the DM candidate particle $\chi$, for the expected median and observed data, respectively.\\ The ranges between 3250 - 4000 GeV for the expected median, and between 2950 - 4000 GeV for the observed data, are also excluded for the cutoff scale ($\Lambda$) of the EFT scenario.
-We are arranging to extend the study by repeating this analysis with the use of the CMS run-II data and the foreseen run-III data.
+Two scenarios of the model were considered, which are; a simplified model so called the dark Higgs and the light vector with effective field theory coupling.
+The study has been performed for the muonic decay of the $Z^{\prime}$ boson.

+In this analysis, we used the CMS open experimental data samples collected by the CMS detector for the proton-proton collisions at a centre of mass energy of 8 TeV in 2012 during Run-I of the LHC, which correspond to an integrated luminosity of 11.6 fb$^{-1}$.
+The SM expected backgrounds for our signals events were built using the CMS open Monte Carlo samples generated by the CMS collaboration.

+The analysed data were founded in good agreement with the simulated SM backgrounds within the total uncertainty including the statistical and systematic components.
+Thus, no evidence for the existence of WIMPs was found.
+95\% CL upper limits were set on some of the model free parameters; for the DH scenario with coupling values of $g_{SM}$ = 0.25, $g_{DM}$ = 1.0, the Z$^{\prime}$ boson masses below 415 GeV for the expected median and 408 GeV for the observed data have been excluded.
+Finally, the ranges below 3170 GeV for the expected median, and below 2850 GeV for the observed data, were also excluded for the cutoff scale ($\Lambda$) of the EFT scenario, with $M_{Z^{\prime}} = 450$ GeV.